Unvanquished/unvanquished-server-builder/README.md

 2. Install bash, tmux, curl, jq and pgrep.

 You don't need a GitHub API key, this updates slowly enough not to hit the github API limit for unauthenticated users.
-I you could update the curl commands if you need more frequent updates or if you want to extend this to include more repos.
+I guess you could update the curl commands if you need more frequent updates or if you want to extend this to include more repos.